shingkid/gs-apwe-outreach/YWLC/2025/README.md

 Hi students!
 Hope you're ready for some Python fun.

-## Difficulty Levels
+## Programming Experience

-1. **Beginner:** Start with [Turtle Adventure 1](YWLC/2025/Turtle Adventure 1.ipynb) and follow along.
+1. **Beginner:** Start with "Turtle Adventure 1" and follow along.
-2. **Intermediate:** If you're speeding through "Turtle Adventure 1" without guidance, go ahead and try [Turtle Adventure 2](YWLC/2025/Turtle Adventure 2.ipynb) on your own.
+2. **Intermediate:** If you're speeding through "Turtle Adventure 1" without guidance, go ahead and try "Turtle Adventure 2" on your own.
 3. **Advanced:** "Turtle Adventure 2" is still too easy?
-Challenge yourself to build your own Hangman game in [Hangman Challenge](YWLC/2025/Hangman Challenge.ipynb).
+Challenge yourself to build your own Hangman game in "Hangman Challenge".

 ## Getting Started